Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Cryptography.md

 - A now can't open it either but they unlock their padlock and send it back to B,
 - B can now open the box and read the message.

-This system is a private key system, with both keys and padlocks only known to A and B. In modern cryptography, lots of systems rely on public keys, these allow individuals to be able to send messages easily as to send a message to A you get A's public key (an unlocked padlock with no key) you then lock this and send it A. A is the only person with the key so only A can open it.
+This system is a private key system, with both keys and padlocks only known to A and B.

+In modern cryptography, lots of systems rely on public keys.
+These allow individuals to be able to send messages easily, as to send a message to A you get A's public key (an unlocked padlock with no key) you then lock this and send it to A. A is the only person with the key so only A can open it.

 In public-key cryptography, keys are often exchanged using ElGammel or Diffie-Helmann, both of which work on a similar "double-lock" process.
 The process given above is actually insecure and vulnerable to a man-in-the-middle attack in a public key system, for this example it can be broken as follows:
 - E intercepts the box A sends (box 1) to B,
-- E copies the box (which will be empty a E doesn't know the contents and B can't open) to get box 2 which she padlocks sends to B,
+- E copies the box (which will be empty as E doesn't know the contents and B can't open) to get box 2 which she padlocks sends to B,
 - B padlocks the fake box 2 and returns it,
 - E intercepts box 2, then adds her padlock to box 1 and returns this to A,
 - A receives box 1, removes his padlock then sends to B.
 - E intercepts box 1 and views the contents,
 - E creates a new box 3 with the contents and locks this with B's padlock (as padlocks are public keys)

 One can create a valid model for Diffie-Helmann using lights.
 Optionally place the two led lights under the cups for darkroom use.
 Make up a private key which will be your own special colour.
 Between you make a public key which you can show everyone.
 Each take equal amounts of public and private keys and mix, you can share this with Eve while passing it between you.
 Then to the swapped colours add a shot of your private key to the new mixture.
 You'll find there's now a shot of each private key and a shot of public key in both A and B's mixture however E can't recreate it as she's only seen the following mixtures: public key, public+A private, public+B private.
 Any mix of these is going to have too much public key in!
-This works best if the colours are all different and very light, otherwise you end up with black as your secret colour and its hard to show eve not getting it (they've not got the same shade of black but its hard to tell).
+This works best if the colours are all different and very light, otherwise you end up with black as your secret colour and its hard to show Eve not getting it (they've not got the same shade of black but its hard to tell).

 One more modern encryption scheme is RSA, this is also an asymmetric scheme.
 Its a public key scheme, a public key here is an unlocked padlock which we leave them with a central repository, anyone wanting to send A a message goes and gets an unlocked A padlock uses it to seal the message to A and then only A can unlock it.
 There is one weakness with this, if the person in the repository is dodgy then they can read all messages, they give out their own padlocks, open the message then attach the correct padlock.